Axway/platform-management-docs/content/en/docs/management_guide/configuring_and_managing_identity_providers_(idps)/enabling_identity_provider_configuration/enabling_idp_configuration_for_all_domain_users.md

 ---
-title: Enabling idp configuration for all domain users
+title: Enabling IdP configuration for all domain users
-linkTitle: Enabling idp configuration for all domain users
+linkTitle: Enabling IdP configuration for all domain users
 description: ADD A DESCRIPTION
 weight: 20
 date: 2021-08-12